Hudy666/Hudy666.GitHub.io/README.md

 If you are interested, please contact me at: [hudy@stu.scu.edu.cn].

-PROFILE:
-* Have strong academic research ability and strong scientific research interest.
-* Strong interpersonal skills with a good sense of teamwork.
-* Master the basic operation of Stata, R and Python in self-study.
-* I am intensifying my study of mathematical knowledge.

 ## Current Academic Achievements
 Li Zhang and Dayi Hu, “On ‘Taking Sides’ in International Contests”, *Journal of Contemporary Asia-Pacific Studies*, No. 5, 2021, pp. 75-104.
 [The article links]((https://hudy666.github.io/files/On ‘Taking Sides’ in International Contests.pdf)